 2011 offered aromatic fruit (black cherries), was quite intense and powerful on the palate, with fine structure, balance and finish.
 32 hl/ha.
 94p.

-2008 was almost of same style as 2011, more developed of course, with strong backbone and long finish.
+2008 was almost of the same style as 2011, more developed of course, with a strong backbone and long finish.
 Only 28 hl/ha.
 93p.

 2009 had more power and stuffing than 2011 and 2008, much better ripeness of fruit and far more complexity.
 I remember this wine being not that impressive imho from barrel, but it changed dramatically to the better while aged in oak.
 There's strength, there's big depth and long finish.
 42 hl/ha.
 95p.